monk-io/docs/docs/develop/passing-secrets.md

 Mozilla Secrets OPerationS (SOPS) is a popular editor for encrypted files, supporting many popular formats including JSON and YAML.
 See: [https://github.com/mozilla/sops](https://github.com/mozilla/sops).

 You can encrypt your Kits with SOPS for storage or for putting them under version control.
-Monk is able to `load` SOPS encrypted YAML files in a transparent manner as long as it has access to the key store that was used to encrypt them.
+MonkOS is able to `load` SOPS encrypted YAML files in a transparent manner as long as it has access to the key store that was used to encrypt them.

 This feature works transparently - if you have an encrypted Kit, just use:

     monk load myencrypted.yaml

-Monk will decrypt the values passed in that YAML file and then re-encrypt it in its internal database so that your data stays secure at rest.
+MonkOS will decrypt the values passed in that YAML file and then re-encrypt it in its internal database so that your data stays secure at rest.

 ## Prerequisites